ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](mono_remap_ctrl.gif)](mono_remap_ctrl.gif)
 [![\[IM Output\]](mono_remap_grad_ctrl.gif)](mono_remap_grad_ctrl.gif)

-What "`-monochrome`" actually does is to first convert the given image first into a grey scale image, after that it performs a two color '[Color Quantization](#colors)', to decide the threshold colors to dither the image with.
+What "`-monochrome`" actually does is to first convert the given image into a greyscale image, after that it performs a two color '[Color Quantization](#colors)', to decide the threshold colors to dither the image with.
 This is what the next section of examples will explore.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > The "`+dither`" setting currently has no effect on the result of "`-monochrome`".
-> This however may change in the future, so make sure it is not turned off in your scripts when using this operator.
+> This, however, may change in the future, so make sure it is not turned off in your scripts when using this operator.

 ### Two Color Quantization {#two_color}

 Rather than picking the two control colors yourself, you can use color quantization to pick the best two colors in the image by using the "`-colors`" operator.